sensiolabs/StorybookBundle/README.md

 import type { StorybookConfig } from "@sensiolabs/storybook-symfony-webpack5";

 const config: StorybookConfig = {
-    stories: ["../stories/**/*.stories.[tj]s"],
+    stories: ["../stories/**/*.stories.[tj]s", "../stories/**/*.mdx"],
     addons: [
         // Your addons
         "@storybook/addon-links",
         "@storybook/addon-essentials",
-    ],
+        "@storybook/addon-webpack5-compiler-swc", // Add this addon for TypeScript ],
     framework: {
         // 👇 Here tell Storybook to use the Symfony framework
         name: "@sensiolabs/storybook-symfony-webpack5",
         options: {
-          builder: {
-              useSWC: true
-          },
           // 👇 Here configure the framework
           symfony: {
-              server: 'https://localhost:8000', // This is mandatory, the URL of your Symfony dev server
+              server: 'https://localhost:8000', // This is mandatory for development, the URL of your Symfony dev server
               proxyPaths: [ // Setup here paths to resolve your assets.
 Those paths are proxied to your Symfony server.
                   '/assets'
               ]